Twitter

 Machinability

-This grade is readily machinable, with either a coarse lamellar pearlitic structure or a spheroidized structure being best advised, depending upon section size and complexity and amount of machining to be carried out.
+This grade is readily machinable, with either a coarse lamellar pearlitic structure or a spheroidized structure being best advised, depending upon section size and complexity and the amount of machining to be carried out.
 If there is doubt about the suitability of any other structure, then a spheroidized structure should be aimed for in heat treatment.

 Welding

 Guidance details for welding include the use of low-hydrogen electrodes and a preheat from 400 – 570 º F (200 – 300 º C,) if possible to be maintained during welding.
-Parts should be slow cooled after welding in ashes or sand and stress relieved if possible.
+Parts should be slowly cooled after welding in ashes or sand and stress relieved if possible.

 Distrubution Network